SMARTmatic combines trusted KaVo quality with the latest in smart technology

 Ease of Operation and Cleaning/Sterilization

-Most evaluators agreed that the handpiece and motor were easy to use and easy to sterilize.
+For this dental handpiece review, most evaluators agreed that the low speed dental handpiece and motor were easy to use and easy to sterilize.
 “This handpiece worked well, it felt good in my hand and cut very well,” said Dr. Robert Klein, who rated all features as excellent.
 Regarding the smoothness of the handpiece’s operation, Frank Chiu, DDS, said, “When it’s on, it runs smoothly;” Dr. James Cooper praised its “smooth turbine with no vibration;” and Dr. Cynthia Leung shared, “I like the quick disconnect and smoothness of operation.”
-When asked what features she found most beneficial, Dr. Leung said it was easy to switch handpieces during a procedure, there was less chattering during use, and the handpiece is lightweight.
+When asked what features she found most beneficial, Dr. Leung said it was easy to switch handpieces during a procedure, there was less chattering during use, and the low speed dental handpiece is lightweight.
 She also remarked, “The single-piece, stainless steel construction does help to facilitate cleaning and sterilization.”

 Handpiece Ergonomics: Balanced/Lightweight Design